Table Of Contents

 Asymmetrical marketing and sales departments can lose precious time and cause leads to turn into useless names.
 Thus, for a fruitful sales process, both departments have to synch their work rhythm.

-Marketing can assist sales team to accelerate the sales cycle by means of lead generation techniques that concentrate on high-value contacts.
+Marketing can assist the sales team to accelerate the sales cycle by means of lead generation techniques that concentrate on high-value contacts.

 If you prepare well-defined standards to qualify leads, these will reduce the interdepartmental miscommunication and the marketing-to-sales transmission will move smoother.